A bit of advice for people taking up the guitar

 this page will help get you started.
 If you need any

-other free advice please feel free to contact me by
+other free advice please don't hesitate to contact me

-phone or e-mail.
+by phone or e-mail.
 Details are on the contact page.
-Good

 |